 In 2013 the City installed two double pedestal commercial grade electric vehicle charging stations.

 Both were installed in tourist shopping areas, one at Harbour Quay and one at Victoria Quay.
 These are now available at for free public use in charging electric vehicles.
-It is anticipated that convienent access to charging stations will promote use of electric vehicles and thus reduce green house gas emissions community wide.
+It is anticipated that convenient access to charging stations will promote use of electric vehicles and thus reduce greenhouse gas emissions community wide.

-The City was successful in receiving \$16,000 in funding for these installations from the Fraser Basin Council's Climate Change & Air Quality Program
+The City was successful in receiving funding for these installations from the Fraser Basin Council's Climate Change & Air Quality Program

-In the first year of use the stations saw limited use.
-21 vehicles were charges times consuming 95 kWh of electricity.
+In the first year of use the stations saw limited use with 21 vehicles charged consuming 95 kWh.
+Use increased in 2014 to 97 vehicles charged consuming 390 kWh.